 Table of Contents

-It’s easy to get engrossed in all that artificial intelligence, or AI, can offer us.
+It’s easy to get engrossed in all the excitement around what artificial intelligence, or AI, can offer you.
 Every machine learning engineer will remember the first time they created a model that helped someone.
-Even people who aren’t specialized in the field can hardly not get excited when they find an application that solves their problems efficiently (whether they know that AI is used for their solution or not).
+Even people who aren’t specialized in the machine learning field get excited when they find an application that solves other’s problems efficiently (whether they know that AI is used for their solution or not).

 What is Bias?

 These days, bias is mostly mentioned with a negative connotation.
-In a society that strives for equality, holding bias toward a person (or group of people) is exactly what we try to avoid.
-And while avoiding personal bias in our lives makes perfect sense for humans, should we apply the same standards to the machine learning and deep learning models we use?
+In a society that strives for equality, bias toward a person (or group of people) is exactly what we want to avoid.
+While avoiding personal bias in our lives makes perfect sense, should we apply the same standards to machine learning and deep learning models?

 If you go to a new city and want to visit the best restaurant, you’ll probably look at reviews that are available online.
-If the reviews are biased—or if the model that displays the reviews is biased—and you decide to base your decision on them, who’s really making the decision: you, or the machine?
-And to add one more question to our list of ideas to explore: Do we, as designers of AI, introduce bias into our models, or do the models only seem biased because they prefer one solution over another?
+If the reviews are biased—or if the model that displays the reviews is biased—and you decide to base your decision on those reviews, who’s really making the decision: you or the machine?
+To add one more question to this list of ideas to explore: do you, as a designer of AI, introduce bias into your models or do the models only seem biased because they prefer one solution over another?

 How is Bias Introduced to NLP Models?

 Unfortunately, unsupervised learning is the crux of NLP.
 Natural language processing models are typically supervised learning models, but the data they use is created using models trained in an unsupervised way.
-We do this because we can't directly feed text into our models.
-Instead, we need to convert the text into representations of language that are digestible for our models.
+This is the case because text is not fed directly into models.
+Instead, the text is first converted into representations of language that are digestible for models.
 Those representations are called word embeddings.

 If you’re skeptical about whether something like this can happen, let’s explore a few of the many examples of racial bias and gender bias that occur in deep learning.

 In 2015, instances of gender bias were reported in Google Search results.
-Adrienne Yapo and Joshua Weiss explore the revelation in their 2018 conference paper “Ethical Implications of Bias in Machine Learning”.
-In the backlash, Google users discussed their experiences with bias while searching.
-For instance, mostly images of white males were returned when searching for a word like "CEO".
-The paper also discusses a study that finds that the Google Search engine showed more ads for high-paying, executive jobs to male users than female.
+Adrienne Yapo and Joshua Weiss explore this revelation in their 2018 conference paper “Ethical Implications of Bias in Machine Learning."
+In backlash, Google users discussed their experiences with bias while searching.
+For instance, mostly images of white males returned when searching for a word like "CEO."
+The paper also discusses a study that found that the Google Search engine showed more ads for high-paying, executive jobs to males than females.

-The best example of gender bias in NLP was found more recently.
-In May 2020, OpenAI introduced the third generation Generative Pre-trained Transformer, or GPT-3, NLP model.
+The best example of gender bias in NLP was found more recently, in May 2020.
+OpenAI introduced the third generation Generative Pre-trained Transformer, or GPT-3, NLP model.
 The model was praised as the best NLP model available yet, and able to create language indistinguishable from human speech.
 However, even the GPT-3 was not immune from gender bias.
 When prompted to define the gender of certain occupations, the GPT-3 reported that doctors are males and nurses are females.
 The newest model from OpenAI was released in November 2022, called ChatGPT, and seems to have solved this gender bias problem to a large degree.
 However, it still makes biased statements from time to time.

-In the 2017 Princeton study, racial bias was observed alongside the gender bias.
+In a 2017 Princeton study racial bias was observed along with gender bias.
 The study found that the negative biases on the internet toward African Americans and the Black community remained present in the model embeddings.
-When examining their model, the researchers found that compared to traditionally white names, traditionally Black names were more significantly associated with words with a negative connotation.
+When examining their model, the researchers found that compared to traditionally White names, traditionally Black names were more significantly associated with words with negative connotations.

 This type of racial bias was also demonstrated much earlier than 2017.
-The Brookings article also cites a 2004 study that found that resumes analyzed by machine learning resulted in resumes with African American names receiving 50% fewer callbacks than those that were characterized by the model as white.
+The Brookings article also cites a 2004 study that found that resumes analyzed by machine learning resulted in resumes with African American names receiving 50% fewer callbacks than those that were characterized by the model as White names.

 Does Bias Exist in Other Fields of Deep Learning?